 Article 8 of the Government Procurement Law states that anyone who wishes to contract with the state shall demonstrate its capacity by satisfying the following requirements:

 - they must possess the professional and technical qualifications that ensure capacity, financial resources, equipment, physical means, reliability, experience and staff are necessary to execute the contract;

 - their commercial purposes and activity must be compatible with the contractual object;

-- they must be solvent and not in a bankruptcy or liquidation process, or their commercial activities must not have been suspended; and
+- they must be solvent and not in a bankruptcy or liquidation process, nor must their commercial activities have been suspended; and

 - they have complied with their tax and social security obligations.